Key Takeaways

 To fully participate in this expanding financial ecosystem, an open banking solution with a federated API management component is an essential tool to help support a bank’s digital business strategy, governance, and security for API products.

 Amplify Open Banking addresses the complexities of open banking regulations for financial institutions and effectively integrates their services into digital ecosystems.
-It ensures compliance with laws like Dodd-Frank 1033, manages consents meticulously, and supports collaborations with fintech, reducing overheads and accelerating innovation.
+It helps banks comply with laws like Dodd-Frank 1033, manages consents meticulously, and supports fintech collaborations.
+That reduces overheads and accelerates innovation.
+For a deeper look at a compliant rollout, this guide to open banking compliance and beyond walks through the steps.

 Beyond just providing a more secure and reliable alternative to screen scraping, Amplify Open Banking can help FIs shake up the world of finance by offering their customers more ways to save money, move money, and improve financial well-being.